nicolasdao/template-aws-repos/README.md

 - `cloudfront.distribution.exists`
 - `cloudfront.distribution.create`

-Notcice that the only way to use `cloudfront.distribution.exists` with another predicate than the Cloudfront distribution ID is with tagging.
+Notice that the only way to use `cloudfront.distribution.exists` with another predicate than the Cloudfront distribution ID is with tagging.
 This means that the distro MUST be tagged.

 ```js
 const { error: { catchErrors, wrapErrors, mergeErrors } } = require('puffy')